 Doing This Is the Best Way to Prevent Suicide, According to Experts

-An honest look at the ways women are taking care of their minds and bodies in 2018.
+An honest look at the ways women are taking care of body and mind.

 The tragic deaths of designer Kate Spade and TV star and writer Anthony Bourdain last week brought suicide to the forefront of national conversation.
 These high-profile deaths are indicative of a broader, alarming pattern of rising suicide rates in the US.
 According to the Centers for Disease Control and Prevention (CDC), suicide rates increased in almost every state between 1999 and 2016.
 Deaths by suicide are on the rise, leaving many people wondering how they can help.